slott56/py-web-tool/tests/pyweb_test.rst

 In order to test the Chunk superclass, we need several mock objects.
 A Chunk contains one or more commands.
 A Chunk is a part of a Web.
 Also, a Chunk is processed by a Tangler or a Weaver.
-We'll need Mock objects for all of these relationships in which a Chunk participates.
+We'll need mock objects for all of these relationships in which a Chunk participates.

 A MockCommand can be attached to a Chunk.